quicwg/quic-v2/draft-ietf-quic-v2.md

 transport parameters from the client, it might need to respond to Initial packets from the client.
 For these packets the server uses the original version.

+A client learns the negotiated version from the version field of the first successfully processed Initial packet that is not equal to the original version.
+If it processes no such packet, it learns the negotiated version from the first successfully processed Handshake packet, which might indicate that no version change takes place.

-Once the client has processed a packet using the negotiated version, it SHOULD send subsequent Initial packets using that version.
-The server MUST NOT discard its original version Initial receive keys until it successfully processes a packet with the negotiated version.
+Once the client has learned the negotiated version, it SHOULD send subsequent Initial packets using that version.
+The server MUST NOT discard its original version Initial receive keys until it successfully processes a Handshake packet with the negotiated version.

 Both endpoints MUST send Handshake or 1-RTT packets using the negotiated